Banyan Tree Mayakoba

 Banyan Tree Mayakoba's luxury, award-winning spa specializes in Asian-inspired treatments and incorporates The Rainforest, offering eight different hydrothermal therapy experiences.
 The spa has 16 private Spa Pavilions with deluxe amenities such as sauna, bathtub, Rainmist shower and more.
 The resort also has a fitness center, tennis court and kayaks guest use.
-There is also a wide choice of bars and restaurants within Banyan Tree Mayakoba, including 'Oriente', serving delicious Mexican specialities, the elegant 'Saffron' serving contemporary Thai cuisine overlooking the lagoon, 'Tamarind' for European-style fine dining, and the more relaxed 'Sands' located in the Beach club.
+There is also a wide choice of bars and restaurants within Banyan Tree Mayakoba, including 'Oriente', serving delicious Mexican specialties, the elegant 'Saffron' serving contemporary Thai cuisine overlooking the lagoon, 'Tamarind' for European-style fine dining, and the more relaxed 'Sands' located in the Beach club.
 For something extra special there is the Ixchel experience, where guests dine in private on a traditional floating trajinera.
 In-villa dining is also a great option for extra privacy.

 When to go